Tessera: Quantum Circuit Transpiler

 • Two-qubit gates whose physical qubits are directly connected are emitted as-is

-• Two-qubit gates whose physical qubits are not connected trigger SWAP insertion: the router finds the shortest path between them, inserts SWAPs along all but the last edge of the path to bring the qubits adjacent, updates both tracking dicts after each SWAP, then emits the gate at the final two adjacent positions
+• Two-qubit gates whose physical qubits are not connected trigger SWAP insertion.
+The router finds a path between them using the selected algorithm, inserts SWAPs along all but the last edge of the path to bring the qubits adjacent, updates both tracking dicts after each SWAP, then emits the gate at the final two adjacent positions

 Raises

-• ValueError if a gate with more than 2 qubits is encountered.
+• ValueError (at run time) if a gate with more than 2 qubits is encountered.
 Run BasisTranslationPass first to decompose all gates to at most 2 qubits before routing

 RemoveBarriersPass